top of page

 • 3 min read

 At Culture Impact, we are reviving our research into the alignment of Strategy and Culture.
-In 2017, we commissioned our research paper “Does your culture support your strategy?”, which identified ‘changing business strategy to evolving market conditions’ as the least problematic cultural barrier.
-However, with world leaders and rising levels of innovation inflicting rapid change across the world, we questioned – is this still the case?
+In 2017, we commissioned our research paper “Does your culture support your strategy?”, which identified ‘The company is unable to react quickly enough to outside changes' as the second most problematic barrier to success.
+However, with world leaders and rising levels of innovation inflicting rapid change across the world, we questioned – have businesses got better at reacting as a necessity to external conditions?

 The common reasons leaders struggle to manage culture in ever-changing times